Heart of the Levels

 Check out our future events on the left side of this page.
 Meetings are held in the Parish Rooms in the Market Place, Somerton at 7:30 pm.

 We also conduct local walks which are accompanied by guides who can help with identification and information on flora and fauna.
-We are open to all ages and interests and encourage families in particular to join us.
+We are open to all ages and interests and encourage families to join us.

-New Heart of the Levels Wildlife Blog
+New Heart of the Levels Wildlife Facebook Page

 We would be interested to hear from you if you have additional information or sightings that we could use.